Polyscias racemosa: History

 Polyscias racemosa first entered the botanical literature in 1917, when it was described and named as Tetraplasandra racemosa by Charles Noyes Forbes.

 Earl Edward Sherff felt that this species was uniquely distinct from the rest of Tetraplasandra, so he erected a new genus for it, Munroidendron, in 1952.
 The genus was named for George Campbell Munro (1866-1963), described by Umberto Quattrocchi as "a pioneer in Hawaiian ornithology, botany, and horticulture; plant collector in the Hawaiian Islands".
 Dendron is a Greek word for "tree".
 Munro was apparently the first collector to see his eponymous genus, Munroidendron.

-Sherff separated Munroidendron from Tetraplasandra on the basis of five characters: the absence of umbellules, the arrangement of the flowers in a raceme, the sunken, diamond-shaped pedicel scars, the long, persistence of the subtending floral bracts, and the insertion of the stamens in only one whorl, even when numerous.
+Sherff separated Munroidendron from Tetraplasandra on the basis of five characters: the absence of umbellules, the arrangement of the flowers in a raceme, the sunken, diamond-shaped pedicel scars, the long persistence of the subtending floral bracts, and the insertion of the stamens in only one whorl, even when numerous.
 It has been shown that, in spite of its appearance, the inflorescence is not truly a raceme because it is determinate.

 Sherff divided the species now known as Polyscias racemosa into three varieties: var. racemosa, var. forbesii, and var. macdanielsii.
 These have been described as "not sufficiently distinct to be retained".

 The establishment of Munroidendron was contentious from the beginning.
 William R. Philipson said that Munroidendron "comprises a single species with such a distinct inflorescence and corolla that it can well claim generic status.
 In 1971, a pollen study indicated that Munroidendron might be embedded in Tetraplasandra.
 This result was not supported by molecular phylogenetic studies based on DNA sequences of nuclear and chloroplast DNA regions.
 These studies show that Polyscias sandwicensis (formerly Reynoldsia sandwicensis is not most closely related to other species of Reynoldsia, but is sister to Polyscias racemosa, (formerly Munroidendron).
-This pair is then sister to a monophyletic Tetraplasandra in the sense of Philipson (1970).
+This pair is then sister to a monophyletic Tetraplasandra as described by Philipson (1970).
 This pair of species and the nine species formerly in Tetraplasandra form a clade and comprise all of the Hawaiian species of Polyscias.
 The 11 species of this "Hawaiian clade" and 10 species from Malesia, Melanesia, and southern Polynesia constitute Polyscias subgenus Tetraplasandra.